Our Canadian interest rate benchmarks

 Embargoed data is free of charge and made available from 4pm ET.

 Canadian Dollar Offered Rate (CDOR) in more detail

 Canadian Dollar Offered Rate (CDOR)

-CDOR is the recognized financial benchmark in Canada for bankers’ acceptances (BAs) with a term of maturity of 1 year or less.
+CDOR is the recognized financial benchmark in Canada for bankers’ acceptances (BAs).
 It is the rate at which banks are willing to lend to companies.
-We determine CDOR daily from a survey of bid-side rates provided by 7 principal market-makers, including the major Canadian banks.
+We determine CDOR daily from a survey of bid-side rates provided by 6 principal market-makers, including the major Canadian banks.